kon104/heroku-wabapp/README.md

 # heroku-wabapp
-myself apps which execute in Heroku!
+myself apps which execute in Heroku! there are various kind of experimental apps.

 ## for development environment